stevenmeyer142/pintler-va-app/README.md

 The client_id and client_secret for VA Access are stored in the AWS Secrets Manager.
 These must be entered after requesting accessing.

-The host prefix is used to designate a unique secret name as shown in the following example.
+The App ID of the API Gateway host prefix is used to designate a unique secret name as shown in the following example.
+This Gateway is used by the AWS Lambda function defined in "amplify/custom/va-access".
+It is the Gateway for the JS Express server.

 Gateway url - https://czy03iz038.execute-api.us-east-1.amazonaws.com/